ucsd-cse131/03-boa/README.md

   To do this, we need the `countVars` function, which we implemented in class, so I've provided it.
-You need to add instructions to the provided spot in `funEntry` in order to make sure the correct space is allocated on the stack by subtracting the right amount from `esp`.
+You need to add instructions to the provided spot in `funEntry` in order to make sure the correct space is allocated on the stack by subtracting the right amount from `rsp`.

-- **Using the Base Pointer**: In addition, this means that all variable references need to happen from `ebp` rather than from `esp`.
-This is because `esp` can change while we are pushing arguments onto the stack for other function calls, so `ebp` is the place we should trust for consistent offsets.
+- **Using the Base Pointer**: In addition, this means that all variable references need to happen from `rbp` rather than from `rsp`.
+This is because `rsp` can change while we are pushing arguments onto the stack for other function calls, so `rbp` is the place we should trust for consistent offsets.

-- **Participating in the C stack**: As a C function callee (from `main`) and caller (of error functions and `print`), our code has some responsibilities.
+- **Participating in the C stack**: As a C function callee (from `main`) and caller (of `error` functions and `print`), our code has some responsibilities.
   First, we need to store the old base pointer upon entry, and update the base pointer to hold the current top of the stack (which includes the return pointer into main, for example).
 This is why the typical top two lines of most C functions are:

   ```
-  push ebp
+  push rbp
-  mov ebp, esp
+  mov rbp, rsp
+  sub rsp, (8 * N)    # where N is the number of stack vars to allocate
   ```

   Similarly, when we're done with the function, we need to restore the stack pointer to its old location, and put the old base pointer value back.
-This is why the last lines before a `ret` in a C function are often:
+This is why the last lines before a `ret` are

   ```
-  mov esp, ebp
+  add rsp, (8 * N)    # where N is the number of allocated stack vars
-  pop ebp
+  pop rbp
+  ret
   ```

-- **Other Responsibilities**: If we were using registers beyond `eax`, `ebp`, and `esp`, we'd be responsible for storing some of them as callee, and some as caller.
+- **Other Responsibilities**: If we were using registers beyond `rax`, `rbp`, and `rsp`, we'd be responsible for storing some of them as callee, and some as caller.
 But we're not going to go into those details for this assignment.
 Since we aren't using those registers, it has no effect on our code's behavior.